syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/Interaction/Rotating.md

 ### How to customize the annotation rotation

- `RotationReference` property of the Annotation is to define the rotation based on Page/its host(Node/Connector).To explore about Rotate Reference property, please refer to the [RotationReference](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.RotationReference.html) .
+ The `RotationReference` property of the annotation is to define the rotation based on Page or its host node or connector.To learn about the Rotate Reference property, refer to the [RotationReference](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.RotationReference.html) .

 {% tabs %}
 {% highlight xaml %}